Home

 Let’s unpack it.

-What Pink Salt Can—and Can’t—Do
+What Pink Salt Can and Can’t Do

 The salt isn’t the magic.
 It’s the moment it creates.

-• Reduce bloat, thanks to better fluid balance
+• Reduce bloating with improved fluid balance

-• Burn fat on its own
+• Burn fat directly

-• Replace balanced meals or movement
+• Replace real meals or movement

-• Undo late-night pizza or skipped sleep
+• Cancel out late-night pizza or lack of sleep

 Where It Fits in a Real Routine